1024jp/multiComment-CotEditor/README.md

 ### Supported Languages
-built-in syntax highlighting languages on CotEditor 1.3（Perl, Ruby, PHP etc...） also Apache, XML, HTML5, SVG, SQL,  Markdown, AppleScript, Go, Scheme, gnuplot, ImageJ, R and ReVIEW (syntax name must be identical)
+built-in syntax highlighting languages on CotEditor 1.3（Perl, Ruby, PHP etc...） also Apache, XML, HTML5, SVG, SQL,  Markdown, AppleScript, YAML, Go, Scheme, gnuplot, ImageJ, R and ReVIEW (syntax name must be identical)

 You can also add your favorite languages.